riad-azz/django-template/README.md

 ## Static & Media Files

-To ensure correct configuration of static and media files for production in your Django project, follow these simple
+To ensure correct configuration of static and media files for production in your Django project:

-steps:
+### Collect Static Files:

-**Collect Static Files**: Run the following command to collect all static files in one location:
+Run the following command to collect all static files in one location:

 ```bash
 python manage.prod.py collectstatic